A Peculiar Solar System Has Scientists Rethinking Theories Of How Planets Form

 These growing bodies can eventually become rocky planets.
 Or they can become rocky, icy cores that capture swirling gases and turn into Jupiter-like giants.

 This basic understanding has held up even as astronomers have detected thousands of planets around distant stars in recent years.
-The vast array of known worlds includes gas giants, Earth-sized planets that could be rocky, and planets of sizes unlike anything in our own solar system.
+The vast array of known worlds includes gas giants, Earth-size planets that could be rocky, and planets of sizes unlike anything in our own solar system.

 All of them could theoretically be explained by the traditional "core accretion," or glomming together, model of planet-building — until now.
 "For the first time, we are sure that we have a planet that we cannot explain with the core accretion model," Morales says.

-But there's another idea that potentially could explain this planet, a less-popular one that's been around since 1997.
+But there's another idea that potentially could explain this planet, a less popular one that's been around since 1997.
 The astronomer who came up with it, Alan Boss of the Carnegie Institution for Science in Washington, D.C., says it "has not really been taken too seriously by very many people."

 Over two decades ago, as he thought about all the different ways a swirling disk of gas and dust might behave, Boss realized that areas of a disk could form dense clumps that might spontaneously contract and collapse into planets.